On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Polarized Electron Source, Mott Polarimetry and Expected EDM Limit

 \subsection{Electron Mott Polarimetry}

-The build-up of the vertical component of the electron beam polarization due to spin precession from longitudinal to vertical caused by EDM (or from radial to vertical caused by Dark Energy and Dark Matter) can be measured using the conventional Mott polarimeter.
+The build-up of the vertical component of the electron beam polarization due to spin precession from longitudinal to vertical caused by EDM (or from radial to vertical caused by DE/DM) can be measured using the conventional Mott polarimeter.
 The polarimeter can provide continuous and non-invasive measurement and simultaneously determines both the horizontal and the vertical asymmetries.
 The horizontal asymmetry is sensitive to the vertical polarization component and thus physics of interest while the vertical asymmetry will be used to monitor the horizontal polarization component.

-Mott polarimetry based on elastic scattering of transversely polarized electrons from high-Z atomic nuclei is the standard technique for measuring electron beam polarization in the energy range from 20 keV to a few MeV~\cite{doi:10.1063/1.1143371,PhysRevC.102.015501}.
-Figure~\ref{fig:mott_dcs} shows the differential cross section of 200 keV kinetic energy electrons ($\gamma=1.4$) from $^{238}\mathrm{U}$ nucleus~\cite{Roca_Maza_2017,Roca_Maza}.
+Mott polarimetry based on elastic scattering of transversely polarized electrons from high-Z atomic nuclei is the standard technique for measuring electron beam polarization in the energy range from 20~keV to a few MeV~\cite{doi:10.1063/1.1143371,doi:10.1063/1.3556593, doi:10.1142/S0218301318300047, PhysRevC.102.015501}.
+Figure~\ref{fig:mott_dcs} shows the differential cross section of 200~keV kinetic energy electrons ($\gamma=1.4$) from $^{238}\mathrm{U}$ nucleus~\cite{Roca_Maza_2017,Roca_Maza}.
 The analyzing power of Mott scattering from a single atom, known as the Sherman Function, is shown in Fig.~\ref{fig:mott_sf} and can be as large as 0.56 at $130^\circ$ scattering angle.
-The Figure-of-merit, defined as: $fom = \epsilon A_y^2$, is plotted in Fig.~\ref{fig:mott_fom} for a 100 nm foil and a 1 msr detector solid angle.
+The Figure-of-merit, defined as: $fom = \epsilon A_y^2$, is plotted in Fig.~\ref{fig:mott_fom} for a 100~nm foil and a 1 msr detector solid angle.
 Here, $\epsilon$ is the polarimeter efficiency defined as the ratio of detected electrons over incident electrons and $A_y$ is the analyzing power (Sherman Function).

 The schematic of a Mott polarimeter to measure electron beam transverse polarization is shown in Fig.~\ref{fig:pol_schematics}.
-A target made of two 100 nm $^{238}\mathrm{U}$ foil with a beryllium (or polycrystalline diamond) substrate can be inserted to intercept part of the beam.
+A target made of two 100~nm $^{238}\mathrm{U}$ foil with a low-Z substrate can be inserted to intercept part of the beam.
 The substrate will serve also as a beam dump.